-The William Jewett Tucker Foundation coordinates Dartmouth student involvement in the national America Reads program.
+The Dartmouth Center for Service coordinates Dartmouth student involvement in the national America Reads program.
 The goal of the program is to improve literacy skills in preschool and elementary school children through tutoring and mentorship with college students.
 We have participated in America Reads tutor training sessions here at Dartmouth.
 Students interested in participating in this program may also be interested in EDUC 50.

 We also schedule class visits, discussions, and workshops with local educators, administrators, and students about reading, language, and the brain; reading skills; and the developing human brain.